-A comprehensive 8-part curriculum to strengthen youth leadership skills through the design and implementation of service learning projects to create greater food access in their neighborhoods and communities.
-A collaborative project between Illinois 4-H, SNAP-Ed, and the Farm to School Network, this curriculum assists youth in evaluating the connection between food access and community health while providing them the resources they need to take effective action to create change.
+A comprehensive 6-part curriculum to strengthen youth leadership skills by designing and implementing service learning projects to create greater food access where they live.
+A collaborative project between Illinois 4-H, SNAP-Ed, and the Farm to School Network, we are building the next generation of food advocacy leaders by assisting youth in understanding the connection between food access and community health while providing them the resources they need to take effective action to create change.

 Key Concepts